 Important!
 Parents must present a certificate, issued by the local health department or an authorized physician, of their child's immunizations before he or she can attend your facility.
-The certificate must include the date (at least the month and year) following: vaccine name, month, day, year given, and provider name each vaccine dose was received.
+The certificate must include the following: vaccine name, month, day, year given, and provider name.

-A.Use the tables found in this Section this table to evaluate each child's immunization status.:
+Use the tables found in this Section to evaluate each child's immunization status.